puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 So far, the `pasture` and `motd` modules you've used have been written from scratch.
-This is great for the sake of learning, but one of Puppet's strengths lies in the Puppet community and the Puppet Forge—the repository of pre-written modules you can easily incorporate into your own Puppet codebase.
+This is great for the sake of learning, but one of Puppet's strengths lies in the Puppet community and the Puppet Forge - the repository of pre-written modules you can easily incorporate into your own Puppet codebase.
 In the next quest, you'll see how to make use of an existing module to set up a database backend for the Pasture application.

+## Additional Resources

+* Puppet's [docs page](https://docs.puppet.com/puppet/latest/lang_conditional.html) covers the syntax of all forms of conditional statements and expressions.
+* The [style guide](https://docs.puppet.com/puppet/latest/style_guide.html#conditionals) includes best-practices recommendations for the use of conditionals.